 As a result of our presentation skills training, learners share a common language and a common set of criteria.
 During the workshop, they practice giving each other feedback using these criteria, and after the workshop they continue to support one other.
 This encourages the transfer of learning and allows for real organizational change.

-- A reference book with templates, examples and checklists
+- A manual with templates, examples and checklists

 - Laminated job aids